 There are three main student employment programs: Federal Work-Study (FWS), Nova Student Employment (NSE), and Job Location and Development (JLD).
 The NSE and JLD programs provide jobs to students regardless of financial need.
 The FWS program is need-based and requires the completion of the FAFSA.
-Students awarded FWS may participate in the America Reads/ America Counts Programs through which students serve as reading or math tutors to elementary school children.
-For more information on NSU part-time and full-time student employment, visit www.nova.edu/financialaid/employment.
+Students awarded FWS may participate in the America Reads/America Counts Programs through which students serve as reading or math tutors to elementary school children.
+For more information on NSU student employment, including instructions on how to apply, visit www.nova.edu/financialaid/employment.